tonesfrantz/Tic_Tac_Toe_2.0/README.md

 // Deep Copy
 // https://medium.com/@ziyoshams/deep-copying-javascript-arrays-4d5fc45a6e3e
 // .env and backend for hiding keys (npm dotenv) - need a proxy server(express can run within node) Would have to set up express APP which servs you html and CSS - local host 3000.
 (Review Project 3 from the course) - Server/WebApp/Server/Client/Folder.

+// 22-06-2023
+// Bug: That once a field has been used, it can not be toggled and taken by other player.